peterspackman/hstools/README.md

 for a variety of computational techniques associated with hirshfeld surface calculations in tonto.

-This software has only been tested using python 2.7.
+This software now uses python3

 A list of contributors is available in contributors.txt
 Dependencies: